Huntress - SSO configuration

 This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Blumira using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...

-Datadog - SSO configuration
+Calendly - SSO configuration

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Datadog using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Calendly using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...